prednaz/typescript_tic_tac_toe/README.md

+# GUI Tic Tac Toe project skeleton

+GUI Tic Tac Toe project skeleton that beginners new to the web technologies can extend to get to know TypeScript without worrying about the tooling nor the web technologies

+## Develop

 1. Execute `npm install` once after downloading the project.
 2. Run the npm script `develop`.
 [Here](vs_code_npm_script.png) is a screenshot of where to click in Visual Studio Code in order to do so.